Iowa Tax Relief Information

 Failure to pay assessed taxes or associated deficiencies may result in the issuance of a tax lien.
-These are filed against your real and personal property and typically prevent you from selling it until such time as your debt is paid.
+These are filed against your real and personal property and typically prevent you from selling it until such time as your liability is paid.

 If you are behind on your taxes or tax returns, the State may take enforced actions to collect what is due.
-Such actions can include filing liens (public notices of debt), asset seizures, levies, or wage garnishments.
+Such actions can include filing liens (public notices of liability), asset seizures, levies, or wage garnishments.

 Failure to pay assessed taxes or associated deficiencies may result in the issuance of a levy.
 A levy may be attached to property, including physical assets, wages, and bank accounts.
 Levied property may be subject to sale or liquidation as a means of resolving liability.
-A levy will be released upon the payment or other resolution of debt.
+A levy will be released upon the payment or other resolution of liability.

 If the Central Collections Unit of the Department of Revenue determines that you owe more than $1000, they may choose to revoke, suspend, or deny issuance or renewal of your professional license.
-Such actions will prevent you from practising.
-You will be notified prior to such actions, at which point you may prevent them from happening by paying off or arranging a payment plan for your tax debt.
+Such actions will prevent you from practicing.
+You will be notified prior to such actions, at which point you may prevent them from happening by paying off or arranging a payment plan for your tax liability.